Qintarra/Qintarra/README.md

 ### Welcome to my GitHub profile
 ____

-I'm a QA Engineer with test automation skills.
+Hello, I'm a QA Engineer with basic test automation skills.

 ### :hammer_and_wrench: Languages and Tools:
 -